skttl/konstrukt-documentation/api/collection-list-views.md

 ## Setting the renderer of a field

+Field renderers allow you to customize the markup of the field in the list view table so that you can show more rich visualizations of the fields content.

 #### **SetRenderer(string viewComponentName) : KonstruktListViewFieldConfigBuilder&lt;TEntityType, TValueType&gt;**

 Sets the renderer view component for the list view field.